Program overview

 Featured Experiences

-Students in the Computer Systems Technician - Networking program can expect a variety of unique experiences, including:
+The Computer Systems Technician - Networking (Co-op) program offers several unique features and experiences, including:

 Career Options

-Graduates of the Computer Systems Technician - Networking program can pursue a variety of career paths in Canada, including:
+Graduates of the Computer Systems Technician - Networking (Co-op) program can pursue a variety of career opportunities in Canada, including:

 • Network Administrator: Responsible for managing and maintaining computer networks, ensuring optimal performance and security.

-• Technical Support Specialist: Provides assistance to users experiencing technical issues, troubleshooting hardware and software problems.
+• Technical Support Specialist: Provides assistance to users experiencing technical issues with hardware or software.

-• IT Infrastructure Technician: Focuses on the installation, migration, and support of IT systems and networks.
+• IT Infrastructure Technician: Focuses on the installation, configuration, and support of IT infrastructure components.

-• Customer Service Support Representative: Offers technical support and guidance to customers, ensuring satisfaction and effective resolution of issues.
+• Customer Support Representative: Offers technical support and guidance to customers, ensuring a positive user experience.

-These roles are essential in various sectors, including government, healthcare, education, and private industry, providing ample opportunities for employment and career advancement.
+These roles are essential in various sectors, including government, private, and public organizations, providing graduates with a wide range of employment opportunities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.